 11. The source gNB-DU sends the UE CONTEXT MODIFICATION RESPONSE message to the source gNB-CU.

-12. The source gNB-CU sends an SN STATUS TRANSFER message to the target gNB-CU.
+12. The source gNB-CU sends an XnAP SN STATUS TRANSFER message to the target gNB-CU.

 13. Data Forwarding may be performed from the source gNB-CU to the target gNB-CU.